eudaemonic-one/Lifelong-Learning/Java/Effective Java/3 Methods Common to All Objects.md

 * **“Do not be tempted to exclude significant fields from the hash code computation to improve performance.”**
 * **“Don’t provide a detailed specification for the value returned by `hashCode`, so clients can’t reasonably depend on it; this gives you the flexibility to change it.”**

+## Item 12: Always override `toString`

+* “While `Object` provides an implementation of the `toString` method, the string that it returns is generally not what the user of your class wants to see.
+It consists of the class name followed by an “at” sign (`@`) and the unsigned hexadecimal representation of the hash code, for example, `PhoneNumber@163b91`.”
+* **“Providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug.”**
+  * “Even if you never call toString on an object, others may.”
+* **“When practical, the toString method should return all of the interesting information contained in the object.”**
+* **“One important decision you’ll have to make when implementing a `toString` method is whether to specify the format of the return value in the documentation.”**
+  * “It is recommended that you do this for value classes, such as phone number or matrix.
+The advantage of specifying the format is that it serves as a standard, unambiguous, human-readable representation of the object.
+This representation can be used for input and output and in persistent human-readable data objects, such as CSV files.”
+  * “The disadvantage of specifying the format of the `toString` return value is that once you’ve specified it, you’re stuck with it for life, assuming your class is widely used.
+Programmers will write code to parse the representation, to generate it, and to embed it into persistent data.
+If you change the representation in a future release, you’ll break their code and data, and they will yowl.”

+  * “Whether or not you decide to specify the format, **you should clearly document your intentions**.”
+  * “Whether or not you specify the format, **provide programmatic access to the information contained in the value returned by `toString`**.”
+    * “By failing to provide accessors, you turn the string format into a de facto API, even if you’ve specified that it’s subject to change.”